python-sdbus/python-sdbus/README.md

 from example_interface import ExampleInterface

-# Create a new binded object
+# Create a new proxied object
 example_object = ExampleInterface.new_connect('org.example.test', '/')